-Introduction/Objective In August 2010, World Health Organization declared the beginning of the postpandemic phase of influenza surveillance.
+Introduction/Objective In August 2010, World Health Organization declared the beginning of the post-pandemic phase.

 The aim of this study was to evaluate the epidemiological and virological characteristics of influenza and correlation between the influenza occurrence and weather conditions.